Antonio Pérez Crespo

-Antonio Pérez Crespo (Murcia, June 16, 1929 - ibidem, March 17, 2012) was a Spanish writer and politician.
+Antonio Pérez Crespo (Murcia, 16 June 1929 - ibidem, 17 March 2012) was a Spanish writer and politician.
 He was the first president of the Regional Council of Murcia, the pre-autonomous body of the Region of Murcia.
 He was also a deputy for the Democratic Center Union in the 1977 elections and a senator in the 1979 elections.

 Biography

 He completed secondary studies at the Alfonso at the University of Murcia.

 Between 1961 and 1971 he was the president of the Board of the Port of Cartagena and also a member of the National Union of the Merchant Navy, he also collaborated in the founding in 1968 of the Franco Depot Consortium of the Port of Cartagena in order to facilitate international trade in merchandise.

 His political participation as a member of the Catholic Association of Propagandists was notable and allowed him to become the leader of the Murcian Democratic Union party, with a Christian Democracy tendency.
 This party joined the coalition Unión de Centro Democrático in May 1977.
 Pérez Crespo actively participated in the political process of the transition in the Region of Murcia and with greater intensity in the formation of the autonomous community: he was part of the permanent commission of the working body for the preparation of the Statute of Autonomy and was appointed President of the Regional Council.
 As a representative of the UCD he was deputy for the province of Murcia in the Cortes during the constituent period which allowed him to participate in the approval of the Constitution and in the elections of 1979 he was elected senator.
 At the end of his mandate he dedicated himself more to his professional activity and to research on topics related to the region.